SwethaSrikanth/V-Doc/README.md

 Basically a chatbot for a virtual-Doc sparing the doctor visiting time and fees - For not so severe diseases using the API for 'Health' theme of HackMeet2018!

-The V-Doc Bot prsents the user with a basic questionnare asking for the Symptoms while the user t them Based on the inputs, The trained model predict either -- the disease is severe in which case it prompts "need medical attention immediately" -- If not severe, Prescribes some basic OTC medicines for the time being and
+The V-Doc Bot presents the user with a basic questionnare asking for the Symptoms while the user answer them one by one.
+Based on the inputs, The trained model predict either -- the disease is severe in which case it prompts "need medical attention immediately" -- If not severe, Prescribes some basic OTC medicines for the time being and